A Cup of Coffee: Act III

 J. Bloodgood Baxter confronts Jimmy about signing the contract for sales promotion manager.
 Jimmy shows his discomfort, and finally lets it out that he didn't win the contest.
 The offer is retracted.
 Jimmy gives each of them a present he had bought when he thought he was rich.
 Tulip convinces Mr. Ephraim Baxter, the company founder, to exercise his power, and gets Jimmy the contract he was promised.
 Mr. Rasmussen enters again and declares that it was Jimmy who had won the Maxford House slogan contest.

+Critical response

+Writing in The New York Times, theater critic Mel Gussow called the play superior to the film adaptation, Gussow said that the play had an "embracing innocence" compared to the movie, and said: "By the time the story reached the screen, it was coated with cynicism, as the author added opportunistic characters and tried to turn an office comedy into a broader social commentary."